averms/pandoc-filters/test/oldschool/oldschool.md

 2. Two
 3. Three

-Loose using tabs:

-1. First

-2. Second

-3. Third

-and using spaces:

-1. One

-2. Two

-3. Three

 Multiple paragraphs:

 1. Item 1, graf one.

 	Item 1. graf two.
 The quick brown fox jumped over the lazy dog's back.

 2. Item 2.

 3. Item 3.